 We are a reader-supported education publication.
 When you buy through links on our site, we may earn an affiliate commission to help us keep providing content.

-A map provides you with all sorts of directions of where to go.
+A career plan map provides you with all sorts of directions of where to go.
 There are roads marked out, cities named, and you can either choose to take the highway or the backroads to get you where you’re going.
 There may even be some bumps, tolls or construction delays along the way, and you might have to take a detour, but eventually, you’ll get to where you want to go as long as you keep driving.